rlzh/notes-vault/General Notes/Machine Learning.md

 	- **Root Mean Square Propagation** (RMSProp): maintains per-parameter learning rate based on average of recent magnitudes of gradients for each weight
 - Adam calculates the exponential moving average of gradient and the squared gradient
 	- Two parameters $\beta_1$ and $\beta_2$ control the decay rates of the moving averages
+# One-hot
+- A grouping of bits among which the legal combination of values are those with a single high (i.e., 1) bit and all the others are low (i.e., 0)
+	- e.g. $[0,0,0,1,0,0]$